SavAct/Payments/docs/tables.md

 ## data

 This table stores the next free primary key from the pay2name and pay2key tables.
-For `pay2name` the scope is `"name"` and for the pay2key table the scope is `"key"`.
+For `pay2name` the scope name value is `name` and for the pay2key table it is `key`.

 The primary key on the payment tables always count up.
 This value will never fall back to a previous value as long it reaches an overflow.
 Then it will start by 0, but the primary key is an unsigned 64 bit integer so it will never happen.